Lodge my annual return of land and stock

 - are agisted on your land

 - are on the property under another arrangement.

-Please note that pigs of any age should be counted, as well as flocks of 100 or more poultry.
+Please note that pigs of any age must be counted, as well as flocks of 100 or more poultry.

 - Look up your holding reference number and unique online password on the top right corner of the form Local Land Services mailed to you.

-Please note that forms that have the wording Reprint on the top of them can not be lodged online, but must be posted to the address on the return or returned to your Local Land Services office.
+Please note that forms that have the wording Reprint on the top of them cannot be lodged online, but must be posted to the address below.

 Local Land Services

 Locked Bag 6013

 Orange NSW 2800

 How to change your details